valntn/nanopore_genomic_tutorial/walkthrough_2.md

 </details>

 ## Assessing the assembly
+When we have an assembly, we should check how complete it is.
+That can be done in different ways.

+### Bandage
+Bandage visualises the assembly graph.
+It it similar info as you will get from assembly_info.txt, but including nice visualisations.
+Download the assembly_graph.gfa file from the flye output onto your computer and then load into Bandage: https://github.com/rrwick/Bandage/

+### Seqkit
+Seqkit can also give you some statistics on your assembly:

+       seqkit stats -a consensus.fasta

 ### BUSCO
 Busco uses single copy core genes (SCCGs) to assess completeness and assembly quality.
 We can use BUSCO to assess the different assemblies we created, as well as to show the improvement of the polishing steps in the course of the nanopore assembly. https://busco.ezlab.org/